-But, unless you’re a YouTube Premium member, the downloads have to be refreshed by connecting to the internet 48 hours after the time of download.
-You’ll need to reconnect to the internet in the next 48 hours to refresh it and allow the app to check for the video’s availability and also see if any changes have been made to it during that time.
+Also, unless you’re a YouTube Premium member, the downloads have to be refreshed by connecting to the internet 48 hours after the time of download.
+This is done to refresh to downloads, allow the app to check for the video’s availability and also see if any changes have been made to it during that time.

 Premium members have the liberty to go online every 30 days in order to refresh their downloaded videos.

 Note: Not all videos are available to be downloaded for offline viewing.
-These videos will have their ‘Download button’ disabled.
-You can also download videos using the scaled-down YouTube Go app, for smartphones using Android ‘Go edition’.
+Unavailable videos will have their ‘Download button’ disabled.
+You can also download videos using the scaled-down YouTube Go app, for smartphones running Android ‘Go edition’.

 Tips and tricks for managing downloads on YouTube